alextondello/memcached-test/README.md

 3. Run the test script:

-- Execute the script to display the average timings for read and write operations on your memcached instance.
+- Execute the script to display the average timings for read and write operations on your memcached instance:
+  `node index.js`

 4. Adjust the pool size: